tbreuss/php-package-skeleton/README.md

 This skeleton is a concrete example package using the standard filesystem structure as proposed by <https://github.com/php-pds/skeleton>.
 In contrast to PDS Skeleton it adds some additional folders and files.

+## Installation

+To create a new project based on this skeleton package simply run the following command:

+    $ composer create-project -s dev tebe/php-package-skeleton myproject

+The idea is to remove the parts from the created project that are not used or not useful for your project.

 ## Summary

 The package contains the following root-level directories: